charlesaraya/coding-agent/README.md

 # A CLI Coding AI Agent

-**CodeBuddy** is a Python-based command-line tool that accepts natural language coding tasks and attempts to solve them autonomously by chaining together a set of predefined capabilities.
+A Python-based command-line tool that accepts natural language coding tasks and attempts to solve them autonomously by chaining together a set of predefined capabilities.

 ## What It Does